-Should the U.S. Government support a program that could inflict permanent health damage?
+Should the U.S. Government support a program that could inflict permanent should the U.S. Government support a program that could inflict permanent health damage?
 Should the government support a program in a foreign country that if proposed in the U.S. would likely never leave the drawing boards?

-These are some of the questions raised by the support the U.S. has given to a program to kill thousands of acres of marijuana growing in the mountainous rural regions of western Mexico.
-The Department of Health, Education, and Welfare announced that marijuana sprayed with paraquat has been entering the U.S. from Mexico, and that persons using such marijuana on a regular or heavy basis could suffer permanent lung damage.
+These are some of the questions raised by the support, the U.S. has given to a program to kill thousands of acres of marijuana growing in the mountainous rural regions of western Mexico.

+The Department of Health, Education, and Welfare announced that marijuana sprayed with paraquat has been entering the U.S. from Mexico, and that persons using such marijuana on a regular or heavy basis could suffer permanent lung damage

-According to a recent report in Science magazine, the U.S. since 1973 has provided more than \$40 million in direct support for efforts to kill marijuana and opium poppies growing in Mexico.
+According to a recent report in Science magazine, the U.S. since 1973 has provided more than \$40 million in direct support for efforts to kill marijuana and opium popples growing in Mexico.
 Paraquat is so dangerous that the label on it states, "one swallow can kill."
 There is no known antidote.
+Science reports:

-Science reports: "Ingestion or inhalation of one-tenth of an ounce is sufficient to damage major internal organs and result in a painful death after 24 hours."
+"Ingestion or inhalation of one-tenth of an ounce is sufficient to damage major internal organs and result in a painful death after 24 hours."